Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Use of training grant support in final two or three years of undergraduate research training is strongly encouraged.

-A minimum of one year must be at the master's degree institution.
+A minimum of one year must be at the master's degree organization.

 Graduate Research Training Initiative for Student Enhancement (G-RISE) (T32)